0xn0v/0xn0v/README.md

 🌱 doing appsec
 - - -
-my mind does this thing where it forgets, so i'm forcing it to learn the hard things from 0.
+re-learning the hard things from scratch.

 let's see.